Minoru/minoru-fediverse-crawler/ARCHITECTURE.md

 dead; if it has moved (permanent redirect), then it is marked as moved.
 As new instances are found in the peer list, they're assigned a random time to get checked in the near future.

+### Scheduling

+We do not want to create much load on the Fediverse, but *some* load is unavoidable.
+We certainly don't want to create any load spikes, so we should perform checks at random times.

+To that end, we're using odd periods that don't correlate with common ones (e.g. spider's "day" is 29 hours rather than 24), and we also add some jitter to make sure we perform checks at *slightly* different times every "day".

+More info in src/time.rs.

 ## Discussion of the architecture